What does YouTube advertising look like in 2019?

 TrueView for Reach

-In April 2018, Google introduced TrueView for Reach, a new way of optimizing your TrueView ads based on your campaign goals.
+In April 2018, Google introduced TrueView for Reach, a new way of optimizing TrueView ads based on campaign goals.
 Rather than paying whenever a prospect watches your ad to completion, TrueView for Reach enables CPM (cost per 1,000) pricing for these shorter ads, meaning you’ll pay per 1,000 views.
 To be eligible for this type of optimization, your ad must be between six and 30 seconds.

 However, Samsung is a big company with a wide audience and range of products.
 If you’re advertising a more niche product or service, TrueView for Reach might not be as useful, simply because your ad dollars might probably be better spent honing in on your specific audience.

-Non-Skippable YouTube Ads
+2. Non-Skippable YouTube ads

-How to advertise on YouTube
+How to set up video ads on YouTube

 - Click Campaigns on the main toolbar.

 - Click the +Campaign button, then New campaign.

 - Select Video as your campaign type.